Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

-where $\tau_0$ is same as thermalization time which we take as $0.6$ fm~\cite{Chang:2015hqa}, and $r_0=0$.
-We ignore the short distance travelled in the first $0.6$ fm/c.
+where $\tau_0$ is same as thermalization time which we take as $0.6$ fm~\cite{Chang:2015hqa}.
+We ignore the short distance traveled in the first $0.6$ fm.
 It is to be noted that in the above equation, we have kept the angular dependence of $T_0$ and initial position.
-For our purpose, we assume that the initial temperature is symmetric in $\theta$ and drop $\theta_0$ from here onward.
+For our purpose, we assume that the initial temperature is independent of $\phi$ .
 For initial temperature ($T_0$), we follow the prescription provided in Ref.~\cite{Sharma:2023dhj}.
 Thus, with all these ingredients, the average temperature is given by

-Another quantity that enters in \eq{eq:medjet} is the mean free path of quark and gluon.
-For gluon, this quantity is evaluated to be~\cite{Ke:2022gkq}

-For quarks, $\lambda_q^{-1}=(C_F/C_A) \lambda_g^{-1}$.
-In Table~\ref{tab:medmodel} we tabulate medium parameters obtained using \eqs{eq:temp}{eq:mpath}.
-To obtain the Debye mass, we take $g_s=2$.
-In the final plots, we provide the theoretical bands by varying the renormalization scale $\mu$ from $p_T$ to $2 p_T$.
-Since it is more sensible to vary this scale we therefore take only central values for the medium parameters.
+From the average temperature, we estimate the average Debye mass ($m_D=\sqrt{1+N_f/6}\,g_s T$, where $N_f$ is number of flavors) for each impact parameter $b$.
+The mean free path of a gluon is evaluated as~\cite{Ke:2022gkq}